atr11/EvolveU-PROJECT1/README.md

 Have Fun!

 -GAME DESCRIPTION-
-World Tour: 7 Wonders.
-You are an amateur photographer and want to take pictures of all officially recognized "7 Wonders of the World" (New, not Ancient).
-You will begin in Calgary and must fly your way to various locations around the world to take the appropriate pictures, and then return safely back to Calgary.
-Successful completion of the game will depend on whether or not you managed to capture pictures of all 7 wonders, and your final score is determined by how many "turns" you took to complete your journey.
+You are an amateur photographer and have entered a 'scavenger hunt' contest to take pictures of all officially recognized "7 Wonders of the World"
+(New, not Ancient) in the least possible amount of time.
+You will begin in Calgary and must fly your way to various locations around the world to take the appropriate pictures, and then return back to Calgary with pictures of all 7 Wonders on your camera.
+Each action you take will cost you one 'turn' (a flight between cities, sight-seeing, taking a picture).
+Each city has a limited number of destinations that are possible.
+See how quickly you can accomplish the task, by taking as few 'turns' as possible!
+Don't be afraid to take risks, but beware of potential dangers and the risk of getting injured.
+===